Wolox/netcore-bootstrap/README.md

 #### External login

 We can also configure external logins with Google, Facebook.
 OpenId and more.
-For example, to add Google Authentication, we have to add de package:
+For example, to add Google Authentication, we have to add the package:

 ```bash
     dotnet add package Microsoft.AspNetCore.Authentication.Google --version 2.0.0